twitter/finagle/guide/_sources/Futures.txt

 3. Fetching the image link

-This is an example of *sequential* composition: in order to do the next step, we must have succesfully completed the previous one.
+This is an example of *sequential* composition: in order to do the next step, we must have successfully completed the previous one.
 With Futures, this is called `flatMap` [#flatMap]_.
 The result of `flatMap` is a Future representing the result of this composite operation.
 Given some helper methods — `fetchUrl` fetches the given URL, `findImageUrls` parses an HTML